mimran1980/rusteron_gsr/rusteron-archive/README.md

 # rusteron-archive

 **rusteron-archive** is a module within the **rusteron** project that provides functionalities for interacting with Aeron's archive capabilities in a Rust environment.
-This module aims to extend **rusteron-client** by offering features for recording streams, managing archives, and handling replay capabilities.
+This module extends **rusteron-client** by offering features for recording streams, managing archives, and handling replay capabilities.

 ## Overview

 The **rusteron-archive** module is intended to help Rust developers leverage Aeron's archive functionalities, including the recording and replaying of messages.
 However, this module is currently in an early stage and has not been thoroughly tested.

-The code in **rusteron-archive** is generated as a Rust wrapper around the Aeron C archive API, making it easier for Rust developers to work with Aeron's archiving capabilities.
-Since this module also uses C bindings, it involves an `unsafe` context, and extra caution is advised when using it.
+> **Important**: The module is in an early stage and might undergo changes.
+Ensure that you test thoroughly when incorporating it in production-grade systems.

 ## Installation

-To use **rusteron-archive**, add it to your `Cargo.toml`:
+Add **rusteron-archive** to your `Cargo.toml`:

 dynamic lib
 ```toml